-To illustrate a summary of critical enterprise risks with which audit committees should be most concerned, we include a sidebar (see the next page) that highlights the top 10 risks
+To illustrate a summary of critical enterprise risks with which audit committees should be most concerned, we include a sidebar (see the next page) that highlights the top 10 risks for 2019.
+The list indicates whether a risk

 2019 Top 10 Risks YOY Trend 1.
 Our existing operations and legacy IT infrastructure may not be able to meet performance expectations related to quality, time to market, cost and innovation as well as our competitors, especially new competitors that are "born digital" and with a low-cost base for their operations, or established competitors with superior operations.
-2. Our organization's succession challenges and ability to attract and retain top talent in a tightening talent market may limit our ability to achieve operational targets. $\textcircled{\uparrow}$ 3.
-Regulatory changes and regulatory scrutiny may heighten, noticeably affecting the manner in which our products or services will be produced or delivered. (\uparrow) 4.
-Our organization may not be sufficiently prepared to manage cyber threats that have the potential to significantly disrupt core operations and/or damage our brand. (\uparrow) 5.
-Resistance to change may restrict our organization from making necessary adjustments to the business model and core operations.
+2. Our organisation's succession challenges and ability to attract and retain top talent in a tightening talent market may limit our ability to achieve operational targets. (†) 3.
+Regulatory changes and regulatory scrutiny may heighten, noticeably affecting the manner in which our products or services will be produced or delivered. (†) 4.
+Our organisation may not be sufficiently prepared to manage cyber threats that have the potential to significantly disrupt core operations and/or damage our brand. $(\uparrow)$ 5.
+Resistance to change may restrict our organisation from making necessary adjustments to the business model and core operations.
 1 6.
-Rapid speed of disruptive innovations enabled by new and emerging technologies and/or other market forces may outpace our organization's ability to compete and/or manage the risk appropriately, without making significant changes to our business model. (\uparrow) 7.
+Rapid speed of disruptive innovations enabled by new and emerging technologies and/or other market forces may outpace our organisation's ability to compete and/or manage the risk appropriately, without making significant changes to our business model. ( ↑ ) 7.
 Ensuring privacy and identity management and information security and system protection may require significant resources for us.
 1 8.
-Inability to utilize data analytics and "big data" to achieve market intelligence and increase productivity and efficiency may significantly affect our management of core operations and strategic plans.
-1 9.
-Our organization's culture may not sufficiently encourage the timely identification and escalation of risk issues that have the potential to significantly affect our core operations and achievement of strategic objectives.
-10. Sustaining customer loyalty and retention may be increasingly difficult due to evolving customer preferences and/or demographic shifts in our existing customer base. (\uparrow)

-for 2019.
-The list indicates whether a risk is increasing or decreasing since the prior year, based on findings from a recent global survey.1 (Note: All 10 risks are increasing.
+Inability to utilise data analytics and "big data" to achieve market intelligence and increase productivity and efficiency may significantly affect our management of core operations and strategic plans. († ) 9.
+Our organisation's culture may not sufficiently encourage the timely identification and escalation of risk issues that have the potential to significantly affect our core operations and achievement of strategic objectives. († ) 10.
+Sustaining customer loyalty and retention may be increasingly difficult due to evolving customer preferences and/or demographic shifts in our existing customer base. $(\uparrow)$ is increasing or decreasing since the prior year, based on findings from a recent global survey.
+(Note: All 10 risks are increasing.
 Also, notice the significant presence of technology-related risks on the list.)